5 Services and Charges

 f.
 All other information that is necessary to implement or operate the service for which capacity is allocated – this includes electronic announcements, route diagrams and traffic rules issued by Bane NOR, but limited to the lines on which the railway undertaking in question is permitted to operate.

-GSM-R equipment for vehicles
+Traffic control – GSM-R equipment for vehicles

 Bane NOR's electronic distribution system

-Railway undertakings are responsible for linking to Bane NOR’s distribution system for announcements ( FIDOBane NOR's electronic system for distribution of routes and other announcements) and acquiring equipment designed to receive announcements from Bane NOR (PC or tablet).
-The link must be able to receive announcements prior to departure from the rail-head station and en route at points where it is possible to receive signals from the Internet or a mobile network.
+FIDOBane NOR's electronic system for distribution of routes and other announcements) and for providing equipment that can receive announcements from Bane NOR, such as a PC or tablet.
+This equipment should be able to receive announcements both before departure from the departure station and en route, provided that it is possible to receive signals from the internet or mobile networks.

 Access to condition monitoring systems for rolling stock